 There are many tools that collect feedback.
 However, there are very few tools that measure all customer feedback across multiple channels as a collective whole.
 Customer sentiment analysis is the ideal solution to gain a holistic view of the customer experience.
 It will allow you to understand:

 - Who is engaging with your brand

-- What they like and dislike
+- What do they like and dislike

-It’s the automated process of identifying emotions in online, text-based communications to find out how customers feel about your product, brand or service.
+It’s the automated process of identifying emotions in online, text-based communications to find out how customers feel about your product, brand, or service.

-The key theme is that it’s an automated process, meaning it’s not confined to specific sites or platforms, and that it optimizes the entire process of feedback collection and insight-gathering.
+The key theme is that it’s an automated process, meaning it’s not confined to specific sites or platforms and that it optimizes the entire process of feedback collection and insight-gathering.

 How sentiment analysis works

-Sentiment analysis is powered by Natural Language Processing (NLP) and Machine Learning, which understands and interprets human language in text.
+Sentiment analysis is powered by Natural Language Processing (NLP) and Machine Learning, which understand and interprets human language in text.
 Simply put, it quickly understands the context and tone of relevant keywords in customer feedback.

 For you, that means you’ll spend more time focused on making strategic decisions and less time making sense of data.

 - Turn large volumes of customer feedback from reviews and survey responses into actionable insights

 - Understand customer sentiment to instantly know your business’s strengths and weaknesses